 Remember how I’m a 50/50 split between S and C?
 Well, when it comes to being sold to, I’m 100% S.

 I despise conflict in these situations.
 (Okay, all situations.)
 Outright saying no feels so icky to me that I just can’t bring myself to do it.
-And it’s an issue that I’m aware of, and it has made things a little awkward a time or two.
+It’s an issue that I’m aware of, and it has made things a little awkward at times.
 But I never really thought about the impact of it on the salesperson having to deal with me.

 Until this episode.